apache/incubator-ponymail/README.md

 * Install Apache httpd + mod_lua
 * Install ElasticSearch
-* go to tools/ and run setup-es.sh
+* go to tools/ and run python setup.py
-* pip install elasticsearch formatflowed
+* * Follow the instructions and enter info
-* import if need be
+* import mbox data with import-mbox.py if need be
+* DONE!